 Frost, filters and voltage are the main things to watch

-“For home fridges, it’s not something that people are concerned with, but for cold storage freezers, removing the frost [is important] because it will affect uniformity, energy consumption, and possibly product viability long-term if [users] don’t remove it,” says Joe LaPorte, director of product management at Panasonic Healthcare.
+“For home fridges, it’s not something that people are concerned with, but for cold storage freezers, removing the frost [is important] because it will affect uniformity, energy consumption, and possibly product viability long-term if [users] don’t remove it,” says Joe LaPorte, director of product management at PHC Corporation of North America.

 LaPorte adds that frost should be removed when it becomes too thick to see the inside walls of the unit.
 Many freezers and fridges also have indicators that show when it’s time to deal with frost, and having difficulty closing the inner or outer door of an ultralow freezer is another sign to get scraping, LaPorte says.